sambaye/NMR-ModelFree_helper_scripts/Readme.md

-I have coded up a few scripts in order to make analyzing the output of of NMR modelfree experiments a little easier.
+I have coded up a few scripts in order to make analyzing the output of NMR modelfree experiments a little easier.
 Take a look at the final output file of my protein("tem-1_E104K_800MHz.iter13.par"), It is very hard to deal with :(.

 It is especially difficult to extract the exchange value("Rex") so I decided to semi-automate the process.